kazurayam/kazurayam-ks-plainreport/README.md

 - execution0.log

 The [`CustomReport/memo_TS1.json`](CustomReport/memo_TS1.json) file contains information from:
-- TestSuiteContext object
+- the TestSuiteContext object
-- TestCaseCAontext objects
+- the TestCaseCAontext objects
-- execution.properties filee
+- the execution.properties file

-The [`execution0.log`] file is copied from the Reports folder just to for reference.
+The [`execution0.log`] file is copied from the Reports folder just to for easier reference.
 In the log file you can find all messages emited by your tests with a lot of additives including timestamp.

 ![CustomReportCreated](docs/images/CustomReportCreated0.png)